utdata/rwdir/docs/04-counts-analysis.md

 So, **Taylor Swift** ... is that who you guessed?
 A little history here, Swift past Elton John in the summer of 2019.
 Elton John has been around a long time, but Swift's popularity at a young age, plus changes in how Billboard counts plays in the modern era (like streaming) has rocketed her to the top.
 (Sorry, Rocket Man).
 And it doesn't hurt that she is re-releasing her entire catalog (Taylor's version)!

 > AN IMPORTANT NOTE: The list we've created here is based on **unique** `performer` names, and as such considers collaborations separately.
-For instance, Drake is near the top of the list but those are only songs he performed alone and not the many, many collaborations he has had with other performers.
+For instance, Drake is near the top of the list but those are only songs he performed alone and not the many, many collaborations he has done with other performers.
 So, songs by "Drake" are counted separately than "Drake featuring Future" and even "Future featuring Drake".
 You'll need to make this clear when you write your data drop in a later assignment.

-## Song/performer with most appearances
+## Title/performer combo with most appearances

-Our quest here is this: **Which song/performer combination has been on the charts the most number of weeks at any position?**
+Our quest here is this: **Which title/performer combination has been on the charts the most number of weeks at any position?**

 This is very similar to our quest to find the artist with the most appearances, but we have to consider both `title` and `performer` together because different artists can perform songs of the same name.
 For example, Adele's song "Hold On" entered the Hot 100 at 49 in December 2021, but 18 different performers have had a song titled "Hold On" on the Hot 100.